-As same as the other contract, the contract of same occurs when an offer is accepted.
-However, the questions between when the contract occurs and is the contract of sale legally enforceable or not, is the different questions of law.
-All contracts under Thailand law will be legally enforceable when it complies with the conditions of validity of the contract.
+As with the other kind of contract, this kind of contract occurs when an offer is accepted.
+However, the question of when the contract occurs and whether the contract is legally enforceable or not is a different question of law.
+All contracts under Thai law will be legally enforceable when they comply with the conditions of validity of the contract.

-The oral contract applies to the Contract of Sale, or the Pre-Contract of Sale, or Premise of Sale of the sale of movable property where the agreed price is under twenty-thousand baht,
+The oral contract applies to the contract of sale, pre-contract of sale, or premise of sale of movable property where the agreed price is under twenty thousand baht.

 Evidence Signed by the Party Liable, Deposit or Part of Payment

-These categories apply the Contract of Sale, or the Pre-Contract of Sale, or Premise of the Sale of movable property where the agreed price is twenty-thousand baht or more.
+These categories apply to the contract of sale, the pre-contract of sale, or the premises of the sale of movable property where the agreed price is twenty-thousand baht or more.

 Written Contract and Registration of the Sale

-This category applies to contracts of sale of immovable property, ship of five Tons and over, floating house and the breach of burden.
+This category applies to contracts of sale of immovable property, ships of five tonnes and over, floating houses, and breaches of burden.

-The notes of the compulsory forms are below;
+The notes on the compulsory forms are below;

-- The written contract means the document with both parties signature, it don’t required to sign at the same time and at the moment the contract occurs.
-It may signed whenever before submit the case to a court, the evidence signed by party liable is the same.4
+- A written contract is a document with both parties’ signatures; they aren’t required to sign at the same time or at the moment the contract occurs.
+It may be signed whenever, before submitting the case to a court, the evidence signed by the party liable is the same.4

 Terms and Conditions

-The parties are free to agree in all terms and conditions.
-All terms and the condition of the contract of sale are legally enforceable as long as they are not prohibited by law or impossible to perform or contrary to public order or good morals.
-May be good to see some examples for Land and House or Condominium Sale and Purchase contract.
+The parties are free to agree on all terms and conditions.
+All terms and conditions of the contracts are legally enforceable as long as they are not prohibited by law, impossible to perform, or contrary to public order or good morals.
+It may be good to see some examples of Land and House or Condominium Sale and Purchase contracts.
 Also basic understanding about contract remedies in Thai law.

-The contract of sale under Thailand law limited to the sale of property, the sale of services or somethings else are not included.
-Also the contract of sale is subject to the condition of validity and other law in relevance.
+This type of contract under Thai law is limited to the sale of property; the sale of services or something else is not included.
+Also, it is subject to the condition of the validity of the contract and other relevant laws.
 If you are in need of a contract lawyer, or further information about contract and business law of Thailand, just feel free to contact us.